jekeymer/Contact-Process-Ising-Model/README.md

 	https://en.wikipedia.org/wiki/Ising_model

 together in a combined model.
+Even thoughh Metropolis and Gillespie are not compatible.

-The basic idea is to merge both models in a fair fashion in order to model the spatial biology of an Ising-like genetic network expressed in a quasi-2D colony of bacteria growing on a surface of solid agar.
+The basic idea is to merge both models in order to model the spatial biology of an Ising-like genetic network expressed in a quasi-2D colony of bacteria growing on a surface of solid agar.